Rotting Piñata: Background

+"Plowed" would become the most successful single from the album.
+Lead vocalist Vinnie Dombroski came up with the lyrics while shoveling snow in his hometown of Detroit.
+Following the song's success, "Molly (16 Candles Down the Drain)" followed as a single.
+The vocals (originally titled simply "Molly") were re-recorded for the single release.
+The song was partly inspired by a story the band had heard about a 16-year-old girl who fell in love with one of her teachers and attempted suicide after he rejected her advances.

+"Neenah Menasha" refers to the two cities in Wisconsin.
+"Miles" includes the last two lines of Robert Frost's poem "Stopping by Woods on a Snowy Evening" ("And miles to go before I sleep, And miles to go before I sleep").

 Release

 Rotting Piñata is Sponge's best selling album, having sold more than 500,000 copies.
 Although released in August 1994, the album did not enter the Billboard 200 until February 1995, following the success of its second single "Plowed".
 Rotting Piñata peaked at number 58 and remained on the chart for 40 weeks.

 Critical reception

 Rotting Piñata received mostly positive reviews.
 However, AllMusic staff writer Stephen Thomas Erlewine said that the album was derivative of Pearl Jam or Stone Temple Pilots, with a few good songs but otherwise featuring "half-finished ideas".
 Trouser Press was more positive about the album, noting "Plowed" and "Molly" as having "catchy hooks and hummable choruses" while also being "colored by murky sonic structures that layer a bit of lead around their listener-friendly cores."
 They also wrote "Elsewhere on Rotting Piñata, Sponge shows an affinity for density and drone— particularly in 'Pennywheels' and the metallic chug of 'Neenah Menasha'— while 'Giants' explores tense instrumental dynamics."